borgbase/vorta/CONTRIBUTING.md

 $ flake8
 ```

-## Working with translations
+## Translations

-NOTE: we are currently still working on the original strings.
-      DO NO TRANSLATION WORK EXCEPT IF YOU ARE WILLING TO DO DOUBLE WORK.

-Translations are updated there: https://www.transifex.com/borgbase/vorta/
+Translations are updated there: https://www.Transifex.com/borgbase/vorta/

-### Policy for translations
+### Policy for Translations

 - no google translate or other automated translation.
 - only native or as-good-as-native speakers should translate.
 - as there is a need for continued maintenance, a translator should be also a
   user of vorta, having some own interest in the translation (one-time
-  translations are not that helpful if there is noone updating them regularly)
+  translations are not that helpful if there is no one updating them regularly)
 - a translation must have >90% translated strings. if a translation falls
   and stays below that for a longer time, it will not be used by vorta and
   ultimately, it will get removed from the repository also.

-### Adding a new language
+### Adding a New Language

 - Only add a new language if you are willing to also update the translation
   in future, when new strings are added and existing strings change.
-- Request a new language via transifex.
+- Request a new language via Transifex.
 - TODO: add notes here what the maintainer has to do

-### Updating a language
+### Updating a Language

 - Please only work on a translation if you are a native speaker or you have
   similar language skills.
-- Edit the language on transifex.
+- Edit the language on Transifex.

-### Data Flow to/from transifex
+### Data Flow to/from Transifex

-- extract: make translations-from-source
-- push: make translations-push
-- pull: make translations-pull
+- extract from source files: `make translations-from-source`
+- push to Transifex: `make translations-push`
+- pull finished translations from Transifex: `make translations-pull`
-- compile: make translations-to-qm
+- compile: `make translations-to-qm`

-### Notes for developers
+### Notes for Developers

-- original strings in .ui and .py must be American English (en_US)
+- original strings in `.ui` and `.py` must be American English (en_US) and ASCII.
 - in English, not translated:
   - log messages (log file as well as log output on console or elsewhere)
   - other console output, print().
   - docs
   - py source code, comments, docstrings

 - translated:
   - GUI texts / messages

 - in Qt (sub)classes, use self.tr("English string"), scope will
   be the instance class name.
 - elsewhere use vorta.i18n.translate("scopename", "English string")
 - to only mark for string extraction, but not immediately translate,
   use vorta.i18n.trans_late function.
   Later, to translate, use vorta.i18n.translate (giving same scope).

+### Style Guide/Glossary

+- If something is in progress, use three dots (no ellipsis): "Starting backup..."
+- Headings, buttons and dropdowns are titleized: "Apply Changes"
+- Field labels (same or next line) end with a colon and are titleized.
+"Allowed Networks:"
+- No full stop `.` at the end of short labels, but when it's a full sentence.
+- Repo/repository = local or remote folder where Borg stores files.
+- Archive (not snapshot) = result of `borg create` execution, an identifier to find a
+  collection of files in a repo, as they existed at a past point in time.

 ### Required Software